okube-ai/laktory/docs/index.md

 ## What is it?
 Laktory makes it possible to express and bring to life your data vision, from raw data to enriched analytics-ready datasets and finely tuned AI models, while adhering to basic DevOps best practices such as source control, code reviews and CI/CD.
-By taking a declarative approach, you use configuration files or python code to instruct the desired outcome instead of detailing how to get there.
+By taking a declarative approach, you use configuration files or python code to define the desired outcome instead of detailing how to get there.
 Such level of abstraction is made possible by the provided model methods, custom spark functions and templates.

 Laktory is also your best friend when it comes to prototyping and debugging data pipelines.